Christopher Lee, DVM, MPH, Diplomate ACVPM

 After graduating from Oklahoma State University with her DVM, Dr. Wells spent the next 12 years in mixed animal practice.
 Feedyard and dairy practice were her primary focus.
 She later became a founding member of the McClain County Animal Response Team (MCCART) to assist with emergency response.

 These days, Dr. Wells helps protect the United States border from emerging infectious diseases in the area of south Texas.
 She remains passionate about emergency preparedness and disaster response.
-She currently works as a Field Veterinary Medical Officer for the USDA – APHIS.
+She currently works as the epidemiologist with the Cattle Fever Tick Eradication Program in South Texas.
 All opinions and content provided by Dr. Wells are her own opinions and do not reflect the views or beliefs of the USDA.

 Want to join VetZone as a contributor?